Patented Fire Simulation Controller

 The Solution

 As a high school summer intern, I designed and built the complete electronic control stack.
 For the hardware layer, I created a custom PCB design for the control interface, handling signal routing between the microcontroller and gas valve actuators.
 The firmware layer consisted of an ATmega microcontroller programmed in C and Assembler for real-time control, handling precise timing for gas valve control, temperature sensor reading, and serial communication with the host PC.
 I developed a Windows DLL driver enabling the GUI application to communicate with the hardware via serial protocol.
 Finally, the application layer was a Windows desktop application with a graphical fire curve editor where engineers could literally draw the desired heat release curve with their mouse, and the system would execute it precisely via the gas burner arrays.
 The system enabled smooth, programmable fire simulations that could replicate various fire scenarios, from slow-building fires to rapid flashover events.
 One thing I learned quickly working with fire safety engineers: fire rarely kills people directly - smoke does.
-The control system had to model realistic smoke production curves, not just heat release, because that's what extraction systems actually need to handle.
+The control system therefore needed to execute realistic fire progression profiles for tests where smoke extraction performance was the real concern.

 Tech Stack